 - Azure AD logs: See Stream Azure Active Directory Logs to an Azure Event Hub for instructions from Microsoft.

-- Azure Monitor logs: See Stream Activity Log to Event Hub for instructions from Microsoft.
+- Azure Monitor logs: See Create Diagnostic Settings to Send Logs for instructions from Microsoft.

 - Microsoft Defender ATP logs: See Configure Microsoft Defender ATP to stream Advanced Hunting events to your Azure Event Hubs for instructions from Microsoft.